 It is best to start gathering this information as soon as you have a disability, as it takes time to obtain medical records from your doctors, hospitals, and clinics that you visited and stayed at during your medical treatment.
 Also, bear in mind that you may have to pay for copies of your medical records from these facilities.
 Charlotte SSDI does not reimburse you for these expenses.

 How Do I Know If My Charlotte SSDI Was Approved?

 You would be contacted by mail if your Charlotte SSDI was approved.
 This letter will detail what you will receive for payments each month and when you can expect your first payment.
 Remember that it can take as long as two to three months to process a SSDI application.
 If you are blind, you can request that Charlotte SSDI make special accommodations when contacting you.

 In most instances, Charlotte SSDI will contact you by mail or phone if they need additional information or have questions about your application or enrollment in their program.
 There are occasional instances when SSDI will come to your home.
 They will provide identification upon their arrival, and you are able to verify their credentials with your local Social Security office.

 Consult with an SSDI Attorney in Charlotte, NC

-When you are applying for Charlotte SSDI, you need the assistance of an attorney that you can trust.
+When you are applying for Charlotte SSDI, you need the assistance of a Charlotte disability lawyer that you can trust.
 The lawyers at Ted A. Greve & Associates can help you get the benefit coverage you deserve for your disabilities.
 They can walk you through the filing process and help access your disability to determine if it qualifies for insurance coverage.
 Contact us today for a consultation!